 So what is the skill set of an incident manager?

-Unlike with VMware interviews and skills, the person you’re looking for doesn’t just have technical expertise and deep hands-on skills.
+Unlike with VMware interviews and skills, the person you’re looking for doesn’t just have the technical expertise and in-depth, hands-on skills.
 Moreover, most solid incident managers have grown through the ranks from a hands-on role into an incident manager role.

-Ideally, the perfect prospect you are looking for has a broad perspective with all technologies such as: networks, servers, virtualization, cloud, database, applications and web servers.
+Ideally, the perfect prospect you are looking for has a broad perspective on all technologies such as networks, servers, virtualization, cloud, database, applications, and web servers.
 And, let’s not forget both Windows and Linux variations.

 However, like I said, technical skills are not enough!

 Continue reading, and I promise to share the secret ingredients for incident managers, all revealed in the 10 interview questions below and intended to help you screen your job applicants for the best candidate(s).

 Note for Interviewing Managers: There are no answers to these questions so you’ll need to pay close attention to the responses and body language during your interview.
 Anyone with experience will bubble to the top and have good examples to share.
 Look for good ‘been there and done that’ examples.

 It’s 2 o’clock in the afternoon on Monday.
 And to make things interesting, it’s month-end.
 You have just been called and asked to join a bridge call.
 There’s already a team troubleshooting an outage on your central tier 1 application that is used for invoicing customers.
 Severity 1!